specifysystems/lmpy/_sphinx_config/tutorial/data_cleaning.rst

 Built-in Filters
 ----------------
-Filter a list of Point objects so that those with less than four (4) decimal places of precision are removed.
+Filter a list of :term:Point objects so that those with less than four (4) decimal places of precision are removed.

     >>> points = [Point('Species A', 10.3, 23.1),